bhisaac/5eFP/5eFP-SRD.md

 5. **Guidance.** 5eFP is designed to support players with their existing counselors, therapists, teachers, and guides.
 It’s recommended that players ally with guides for self-reflection, as humans often fall into self-deceit.
 The content generated during 5eFP sessions can serve as material for discussion with these guides, who can also suggest suitable gameplay explorations.
 One goal of 5eFP is to foster these collaborative relationships.
 6. **Therapeutic but _not therapy_.** 5eFP games can be therapeutic by revealing hidden parts of ourselves.
 Taking brief notes during the game is important, as these sessions are not therapy, and your GM won’t pause to process them.
 Players adapt and integrate experiences spontaneously.
 At the end of the session, there will be time for journaling, and further processing can occur later with a guide or teacher.

-# A Different Kind of TRPG
+# A New Way to Play TRPGs

 5eFP is different from other TRPGs.
-Although many of its game features are based on the D20 fifth edition rules, they have been reworked and significantly simplified to create a new core set of rules outlined in this section.
-GMs and PCs need to understand these differences before moving on to other sections such as character creation or creating a setting handbook.
+Although many of its game features are inspired by and based on the D20 fifth edition rules, they have been simplified to create a new core set of rules outlined in this section.
+GMs and PCs must understand these differences before moving on to other sections, such as character creation or creating a setting handbook.

-## Important Terms
+## 5eFP Terms

+### World Map

+The world map partly drives a 5eFP game's story and content.
+It is a top-down illustration of the game world or region divided into a 14-square by 14-square grid.
+Each square within the grid is measured 1 inch by 1 inch or about 2.5 centimeters by 2.5 centimeters.
+The map contains (9) 2x2 world map tiles for each cardinal direction, (3) 2x2 world map tiles for each hybrid ordinal direction, and (1) 2x2 HQ tile.
+Hybrid world map tiles share characteristics found on adjacent world map tile directions.

 ### Headquarters (HQ)

-Each world map has a HQ which is usually located on the center world map tile.
-HQ represents the central organization or organizing force responsible for maintaining the health and security of the game's world or region.
+Each world map has a headquarters, usually located at the center of the world map.
+HQ represents the central organization or organizing force responsible for maintaining the health and security of the game world or region.
 All PCs are peers and colleagues within this organization.
-You are objectively safe from the conflict while at HQ, provided its upkeep is maintained (see _Setting Handbook_ below).
+You are objectively safe from the conflict at HQ, provided HQ's upkeep costs are maintained (see _Setting Handbook_ below).

 ### Fast Travel

-5eFP games use fast travel rules when deploying onto the world map, skipping past travel times.
+5eFP games use fast travel rules when deploying onto the world map, skipping past traveling and travel times.

 ### Recall